Join the Compost Revolution

-Worm farms are a good choice for people with small yards or balconies.
+Worm farms are a great option for people with smaller yards or balconies.
 With your worm farm you can produce rich soil (castings) and liquid fertiliser (worm juice) in a small area.
 Worm farming uses selected worms (typically Tiger Worms, Red Wrigglers and Indian Blues) to break down kitchen and garden scraps.

 - Choose a cool shaded spot for your worm farm.